zhangtai/hugo.zhangt.ai/content/post/2022/homelab-service-expose-with-haproxy.md

 ### Wildcard TLS certificate and Private key

-I use certbot to create an rotate my certs, after the certs created upload to the OpnSense system in: `System / Trust / Certificates`
+I use ~~certbot~~ **acme.sh** to create and rotate my certs, ~~after the certs created and upload~~ save to the OpnSense system in `System / Trust / Certificates`

 ### Port Forward

-You will need to select a primary port for all the services(e.g. 1234), this will be listen by a frontend service.
-For a simple homelab with not to much and complex services one public service is able to serve all the services.
-In this post I will create only one.
+You will need to select a primary port for all the services(e.g. 1234), this will be listened to by a frontend service.
+For a simple homelab with not too much and complex services, one public service can serve all the services.
+In this post, I will create only one.

-You may need to create an alias of the custom port in `Firewall / Aliases`, if you are not using standard HTTPS port for exposing, because some ISP not allowing opening 80 or 443 port.
+You may need to create an alias of the custom port in `Firewall / Aliases`, if you are not using a standard HTTPS port for exposing because some ISP not allowing the opening 80 or 443 ports.

 Go to `Firewall / NAT / Port Forward` and create a new rule as: